awbla/awbla-student-workflow/content/1-scanning.md

 Each time you switch to a different folder, or a different box, make sure to update the appropriate part of the number you are creating for your prefix.

-When you finish scanning, check the scanner to confirm that no documents or photos are left on the scanner bed.
+{% capture text %}When you finish scanning, make sure to check the scanner to make sure not photos or documents are still on the scanner bed.{% endcapture %}
+{% include alert.html text=text color="danger" %}

 ------------

 {:#images}